People

 TEACHING

-I am happy to supervise Masters and PhD candidates with interests in Greek and Roman archaeology of Sicily and Malta, Mediterranean prehistory, Digital Archaeology, Archaeological Sciences with an emphasis on geology and chemistry applied to ceramic studies and Archaeology of Food.
+I am open to work with Masters and PhD students with interests in Greek and Roman material culture and archaeology of Sicily and Malta, Mediterranean prehistory, Archaeology of Food.

 RESEARCH

-As founder and director of the Institute for Digital Exploration (IDEx), an instructional and research laboratory for Digital Archaeology, I apply 3D Digital Imaging techniques for the documentation, interpretation and global dissemination of endangered, inaccessible or neglected archaeological heritage with projects in Sicily and Florida.
-At IDEx, I foster undergraduate and graduate offering internship and formal training in the state-of-the-art software and hardware for 3D Scanning, Digital Photogrammetry and 3D Modeling applied to Archaeology through the undergraduate internship HIS 4940 Internship in History (IDEx) and the graduate independent study HIS 6908 Foundations of 3D Scanning for Archaeology.
-More information about IDEx can be found here.
+As founder and director of the Institute for Digital Exploration (IDEx), an instructional and research laboratory for Digital Cultural Heritage Studies, I apply 3D Digital Imaging techniques for the documentation, interpretation and global dissemination of endangered, inaccessible or neglected archaeological heritage with projects in Sicily and Florida.
+At IDEx, I foster undergraduate and graduate offering internship and formal training in the state-of-the-art software and hardware for 3D Visualization and Digital Curation through the elective courses HIS 4940 Internship in History and HIS 6945 Internship in History.